Twig Education: Reach Out CPD

 In 2014, Twig Education partnered with Imperial College London through the primary resource Tigtag to create Reach Out CPD, an online professional development resource to support primary school teachers in teaching science.
 The program is championed by Imperial's Professor of Science and Society, Lord Robert Winston, and all resources are free to primary school teachers in the UK.

 With Reach Out CPD, teachers learn about scientific concepts and get ideas for classroom projects and lessons, through films produced by Twig Education/Tigtag.
 The videos are available in 20-minute units that also include interactive elements and tips on how to encourage learning.

 Studies and reviews

 University of Glasgow

-An evaluation of GlowScience was carried out by the SCRE Centre and the School of Education at the University of Glasgow, with their final report being released in April 2011.
-The evaluation was commissioned by Learning Teaching Scotland and was conducted between October 2010 and February 2011, with part of its remit being to ascertain the extent to which GlowScience resources were supporting teachers and helping to engage pupils.
+An evaluation of Glow Science was carried out by the SCRE Centre and the School of Education at the University of Glasgow, with their final report being released in April 2011.
+The evaluation was commissioned by Learning Teaching Scotland and was conducted between October 2010 and February 2011, with part of its remit being to ascertain the extent to which Glow Science resources were supporting teachers and helping to engage pupils.

 In the report, GlowScience resources “were deemed to be of excellent quality and of a high standard, trustworthy, suitably tailored for children and young people, and highly effective teaching and learning resources”.